jimregan/notes/_drafts/2026-03-06-hungarian-notes.md

 | **Lekvár** | "A wimp" / "Soft" | Weak, slow, or lacking "structure." |

 **Fun Fact:** In sports or games, if a Hungarian calls a player "lekvár," the best English insult would be calling them **"soft"** or a **"bottler"** (someone who crumbles under pressure).

-Would you like to explore more food-related insults, or should we look at some "spicier" Hungarian expressions?